Complaint Procedures 4.401

 - Disabilities accommodations (Administrative Procedure 3.501 Individuals with Disabilities)

 Filing a Complaint Against a College Employee

 Every attempt will be made to resolve a complaint informally at the point of origin (instructor, advisor, staff person).
 The procedures are listed in sequence as follows.
-The student can request support from the Dean of Students or Associate Dean of Counseling and Career Services or the support person of his/her choice in this process:
+The student can request support from the Dean of Student Services and Development or Associate Dean of Student Success or the support person of his/her choice in this process:

 - Within 20 school days of the situation, the student contacts with the individual or group with whom he/she has a complaint, in an attempt to resolve the issue.